"The world's your oyster"

 The Digital Champion Programme model has been tried and tested by Age UK through our previous programmes One Digital, Think Digital, and Connected Age.
 With our new programme, we have further opportunities to:

-The Digital Champion Programme is being formally evaluated.
+The Digital Champion Programme has been formally evaluated.

-The evaluation and other learnings from this programme will be made available on this webpage.
+The evaluation and other learnings from this programme are below.

-Download and read our first Digital Champion Programme report, which looks at key milestones and impact stories from the programme's first year of delivery.
+Our Digital Champion Programme report looks at key milestones and impact stories from the programme's first year of delivery.

 Age UK would like to acknowledge and thank our donors for their wonderful support that makes the Digital Champion Programme possible.
 Thanks to their commitment and benevolence, thousands of older people across the country will benefit from the programme.